 Bird Box, as I mentioned, commenced streaming right just before Christmas—in other words, at the very time when the most popular Christmas movie of all time was playing incessantly.
 As I watched It’s a Wonderful Life for probably the 48th time (I know: nerd alert), I was especially struck by the scene of George Bailey on the snowy bridge.
 Having come face to face with his worst fears—loss of his livelihood, reputation, fortune, and family—George prayed, and though it took him some time to understand fully what was happening, God sent an angel to help him.
 His properly spiritual crisis, which led him indeed to the brink of suicide, was resolved through the use of spiritual means.

-The characters in Bird Box speculate that the evil spirits manifest themselves as the sum total of a person’s greatest fears—which explains the devastating effect that they have on those who see them.
+Bird Box speculate that the evil spirits manifest themselves as the sum total of a person’s greatest fears—which explains the devastating effect that they have on those who see them.
 If God has effectively disappeared, then our fears will indeed overwhelm us; or at best we’ll be able to keep them at bay.
 To appreciate the difference between George Bailey’s and Mallorie’s response to the power of darkness is to appreciate a certain downward trajectory in our culture.
+Read more: Watch: Bishop Barron teaches Facebook staff how to argue about religion